racai-ai/ServerFastText/README.md

 # Compile

 Run "make" or "make fasttext-static".
 Will create a "build" directory for the intermediate files.
+Alternatively you can try the pre-compiled "fasttext-static" binary from this repository.

 # Run

 Keeps all the FastText command line options and adds an additional parameter "server".

 > ./fasttext server <model_file.bin> <port>

+The server will always listen on localhost.
+We don't recommend exposing this implementation directly in the Internet.
+Instead implement a front-end in a web language, like PHP, which sanitizes user requests before forwarding them to the server.
+The "test" folder contains some PHP scripts.

 # APIs